github/developer.github.com/content/v3/issues/events.md

   and 'unlabeled' events.

 assignee
-: The User object which was (un)assigned to this Issue.
+: The User object which was assigned to (or unassigned from) this Issue.
 Only provided for 'assigned' and 'unassigned' events.

 milestone